ichenadamczyk20/ORUGS43JON2GQZLDN5SGKWCE/WORKLOG.md

 `:3` (21:14 May 29): OGGStegSolve requires a single file.
 OGGStegHide will try to avoid the excess data left behind if OGGStegSolve was already run.

 `:3` (23:30 May 29): Fixed some excess/dropped blocks in the OGGStegs. made half of the homework, uploaded to google drive

+`owo` (23:45 May 29): Attempted to create homework problems, noticed corrupted audio file as a result - attempting fixes